thenewvu/order-matter-validator.js/README.md

 Ensure a string respect a given pattern.

-If the value is not a string,  there's no invalidation error.
+If the value is not a string,  there's no validation error.
 If the field is mandatory, you should combine this rule with 'type'.

 The pattern can be a literal regexp (`/^\w+$/`) or a RegExp instance (`new RegExp('^\\w+$')`).